ProjectBots/StreamRaidersBot/README.md

 # StreamRaiderBot

+Disclaimer: this program is not from Stream Raiders nor affiliated with them.
+Use at own Risk

 A bot for automated farming in Stream Raiders

 first click the "+" to add a profile (this can handle a lot of accounts for auto farming).